CoSMoMVPA/CoSMoMVPA/doc/source/faq.rst

 ---------------------------------------------
 'When using :ref:`cosmo_correlation_measure`, :ref:`cosmo_target_dsm_corr_measure`, or :ref:`cosmo_dissimilarity_matrix_measure`, should I transform the data, for example using Fisher transformation (``atanh``)?'

-Assuming you would like to do second-level (group) anaysis:
+Assuming you would like to do second-level (group) analysis:

 - :ref:`cosmo_correlation_measure`: the correlations are already Fisher transformed (the transformation can be changed and/or disabled using the ``post_corr_func`` option)
 - :ref:`cosmo_target_dsm_corr_measure`: correlation values are not Fisher transformed.
 You could consider applying ``atanh`` to the ``.samples`` output